Paragraphes

 A regulated business: what does this mean for RTE?

-- As an exception to the French Commercial Code, our Supervisory Board has limited powers.
-This means that decisions pertaining to grid management or development are not a matter for the Supervisory Board, whose structure has involved in September 2020 : it now comprises 2 State representatives, 6 shareholder representatives and 4 employee representatives.
+RTE draws up his annual investment programme and submits it to the CRE for approval and oversight.
+As an exception to the French Commercial Code, the RTE’s Supervisory Board has limited powers.
+This means that decisions pertaining to grid management or development are not a matter for the Supervisory Board.
+As a reminder, since September 2020, RTE’s Supervisory Board comprises 2 State representatives, 6 shareholder representatives and 4 employee representatives.

 Network access tariff (TURPE)

-Decisions on the TURPE fall within the remit of CRE.
+Decisions in defining the TURPE fall within the remit of CRE.
 The French State has two months in which to publish CRE tariff decisions in the Bulletin Officiel (the Official Journal of the French Republic).
 Within this period however, it may formally ask CRE to review its decision if it believes that the initial ruling does not take sufficient account of energy policy.

 The tariff covers two categories of costs :

-CRE has also introduced an arrangement for recovering income and expenditure that are considered to be difficult to forecast and non-controllable: the CRCP, or Income & Expenditure Regulation Account.
+In addition, the tariff framework includes an arrangement for recovering income and expenditure that are considered to be difficult to forecast and non-controllable: the CRCP, or Income & Expenditure Regulation Account.
 Its purpose is to adjust for discrepancies observed between the hypotheses on which the tariff is based and actual figures for certain income and expenditure items (extractions, interconnection revenues, loss purchase, etc.).
 It allows these discrepancies to be passed on to transmission system users through tariff changes.

-The annual revision of the TURPE 5 tariff takes account of the consumer price index and a CRCP settlement factor, calculated on the basis of the CRCP balance on 31 December of the previous year and financial clearance applied to this balance (and limited to +/-2%).
+The annual revision of the TURPE 7 tariff takes account of the consumer price index and a CRCP settlement factor, calculated on the basis of the CRCP balance on 31 December of the previous year and financial clearance applied to this balance (and limited to +/-3%).
 The tariff can therefore rise or fall.

-The TURPE 6 deliberation also provides for financial incentives to encourage the system operator to streamline its costs, enhance quality of service and carry on its R&D program.
+The TURPE 7 deliberation also provides for financial incentives to encourage the system operator to streamline its costs, enhance quality of service and carry on its R&D program.

 General principles of the tariff paid by transmission system users